rage/tmc-cli-rust/README.md

 #### Using the Windows installer

+Windows installer can be found [here](https://github.com/rage/tmc-cli-rust/tree/dev/installer).
-Download the installer 'tmc-cli-rust.msi' at ...
-TODO
+Download and run the newest installer found.
+After installation, the application updates automatically.

 ### Manual installation